MINORU YAMASAKI (1912-1986)

 1972 - The Minoru and Teruko Yamasaki House, 3717 Lakecrest Drive, Birmingham MI.
 Sold to Linda and Ronald Charfoos.
 Listed on the National Register of Historic Places in 2013.

 1988 - The Michael Kojaian Renovation, status unknown.
-Needs verification.
+Unsure if built.

 1991 - The Pokely Residence, status unknown.
-Needs verification.
+Unsure if built.

 Sources include: Dale Gyure.